-You may not believe it, but it's crept around again – December is just around the corner and so, too, is Christmas.
+You may not believe it, but it's crept around again – December is here and so, too, is Christmas.

 And amongst presents, advent calendars, Christmas jumpers and, of course, all the food and drink, that means one thing – endlessly repeated Christmas songs.

 Some of them, we'll admit, are more annoying than others.
 But that's part of the charm, right?
 (Unless you work in retail and have to listen to them ten thousand times a day, in which case: we're very sorry).

 We've whittled them down to the top ten – and don't forget you can vote on our lists if you're outraged about where something's been placed.

 - Best toys for Christmas: the ultimate in festive fun